-TDH can accept batch transactions or real-time message transmissions.
+Batch transactions will be utilized.
 Please see table 3-4 in the HL7 Version 2.5.1 Implementation Guide: Electronic Laboratory Reporting to Public Health Release 1 (US Realm) with errata for correct Accept Acknowledgement value, Application Acknowledgement value, and Profile ID to be used in MSH-15, MSH-16, and MSH-21, respectively.
-TDH can support more real-time message transmission for ELR via web services.
-Individual messages can be sent not formatted per batch requirements; however, if not sending in real-time, batch transmissions submitted at least once daily are preferred.
-TDH does not currently send message or batch acknowledgements for ELR.
+TDH does not currently accept real-time message transmission for ELR.
+TDH does not send message or batch acknowledgements for ELR.